iredmail/docs/en_US/installation/0-setup.dns.md

 using fake domains generally will not have the appropriate reverse PTR setup at the ISP DNS zone.
 This criterion is used by spam filters to detect spam.
-If your domain does not have an appropriate reverse PTR record setup then chances are email spam filtering softwares __MIGHT__ block e-mails from your mail server.
+If your domain does not have an appropriate reverse PTR record setup then chances are email spam filtering software __MIGHT__ block e-mails from your mail server.

 ### How to setup a Reverse PTR record